These small businesses help our communities thrive

 Call: 541.515.6459

-Viking Braggot
+Viking Brewing

 Dan McTavish is a Duck who discovered a love of home brewing during his time at the University of Oregon.
-Fascinated by the braggot brewing style, which results in a hybrid between beer and mead, he opened Viking Braggot in 2013, hoping to carve out a niche within the rapidly growing brewery marking.
+Fascinated by the braggot brewing style, which results in a hybrid between beer and mead, he opened Viking Brewing in 2013, hoping to carve out a niche within the rapidly growing brewery marking.

 “The whole supply chain for our business is based on local ingredients and vendors,” McTavish says.
 “The community is supporting more than our businesses; it flows down to our employees and our vendors.
 When people support our business, they support the 18 employees who live in our community.”

-You can help Viking Braggot by:
+You can help Viking Brewing by:

 • Dining in as limited onsite seating allows.